simonvalentin/boed-tutorial/README.md

 # Designing Optimal Behavioral Experiments Using Machine Learning

-This repository provides notebooks for running a simplified end-to-end example and for replicating all figures presented in the [paper](https://arxiv.org/pdf/2305.07721.pdf).
+This repository provides notebooks for running a simplified end-to-end example and for replicating all figures presented in the [eLife review paper](https://elifesciences.org/articles/86224).
 See [Applying ML](practical_ml.md) for pointers on how to apply machine learning to BOED problems.

 ## Notebooks